QuantEcon/lecture-source-jl/rst_files/julia_by_example.rst

 The information from ``typeof()`` tells us that ``ϵ`` is an array of 64 bit floating point values, of dimension 1

-In Julia, one-dimesional arrays are interpreted as column vectors for purposes of linear algebra
+In Julia, one-dimensional arrays are interpreted as column vectors for purposes of linear algebra

 The ``ϵ[1:5]`` returns an array of the first 5 elements of ``ϵ``